fanniedelavelle/Makeitshe/README.md

   As of September 21st, 2017 only the word "he", is being replaced.

+  ## Extension works only on new websites
+  The websites must be manually added to manifest.json

   ## TODO ##
 	1. Find an optimal way to replace instances of these words by the female instances.